Veron1211/Internship2025/README.md

 ### Prerequisites

-The code was tested on Ubuntu 22.04 with following frameworks:
+The code was tested on Windows 11 Pro with following frameworks:
 - ONNX Runtime: 1.17.1
 - OpenCV: 4.5.4